paulvanderlaken/dpg-dataday-sql/part2/track2_optimizer/level1/opt47.md

 All while returning the exact same result.

+Plus, the query is arguably more readible, as each `WHERE` statement reflects an isolated, intentional filter, with the demarcations mentioned explictly.

 #### Business answer

 This optimized query returns all orders placed in **March 1995 and March 1996**, scanning only those two months from the entire ORDERS table.
 Compared to the original: